Az3RoS/-100DaysChallengeML/Machine Learning/README.md

 <p align="center">
   <img src="https://miro.medium.com/max/1400/1*-mnyrNMXcCoqAj5svDpoXg.png">
 </p>

+There is a playlist of videos from [Simplilearn](https://www.youtube.com/watch?v=ukzFI9rgwfU&list=PLEiEAq2VkUULYYgj13YHUWmRePqiu8Ddy).
+You can have a look at them.
+They have explained it in simple terms.

 So that was all an overview of things to come.
 Next, we will learn about the various algorithms under them.